rafidhossain1995/Pursuit-Core-Web-Postgres-Lab/README.md

 # Pursuit-Core-Web-Postgres-Lab

 Build a database for a Facebook-style app.
 Your Database should have **SQL tables** for the following data: Users, Posts, and Likes.
+Write your SQL code in the file `facebook_db.sql`.

 Let's expand this simple structure to something a little bit deeper.
 Let's also use the conceptual structure of _primary_ and _foreign_ keys.
 Our database, at the end of the day, should be structured like this: